Chukwuka1488/binary_trees/README.md

 Task 18: This function works by checking if the input node and its parent are not NULL.
 If either is NULL, it returns NULL.
 Then it calls the binary_tree_sibling function with the parent of the input node as an argument.
 This will return the sibling of the parent, which is the uncle of the input node.

 Task 19: This function works by iterating up through the ancestors of the first node and for each ancestor, it iterates through the ancestors of the second node.
 If it finds a common ancestor, it returns it.
 If no common ancestor is found, it returns NULL.

+Task 20: This function works by first finding the height of the tree and then printing nodes at each level from top to bottom.
+The print_given_level function is used to print nodes at a given level.